Going onstage (www.esplanade.com).

 The tar is a plucked-string instrument.

-In its current form, this Persian (modern day Iran) instrument has been around since the 18th century.
-People thought that melodies played on the tar could cure headaches and sleeplessness.
+In its current form, this instrument has been around since the 18th century.
+Back in those days, people thought that melodies played on the tar could cure headaches and sleeplessness.
 Today, it is a big part of Persian classical music.

 2